Reference

 Mind-Muscle Connection

-The conscious focus on contracting a specific muscle during exercise to improve activation and results.
+The conscious focus on contracting a specific muscle during exercise to improve activation, muscle recruitment, and results.

 Training